xlcollaborative/xlc-agreement/agreement.md

 ### Majority

-For majority approval, a majority of all responding contributors must vote in favor.
+For majority approval, a majority of responding contributors must vote in favor.

 ### Supermajority

-For supermajority approval, two thirds of all responding contributors must vote in favor.
+For supermajority approval, two thirds of responding contributors must vote in favor.

 ### Counting